-Windows® is either registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
+Windows® is either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

 Other product names used herein are for identification purposes only and might be trademarks of their respective companies.
 We disclaim any and all rights to those marks.